 Various other medications, even certain antibiotics, can potentially produce false positive results for several different illegal substances.
 Therefore, before submitting the required drug screening samples, you must disclose all of the medications you have recently taken.
 Don’t forget some substances can stay in your body for weeks.

-Just like the drugs they are intended to identify, several different types of tests may be administered.
-Some of the most accurate and comprehensive drug tests include gas chromatography/mass spectrometry and liquid chromatography tests.
-Your test administrator will determine the best test for you according to the demands of the employer or organization and the provided medications list.
+Remember that drug tests don’t only come in hair tests or through urinalysis.
+There are accurate and comprehensive drug tests including gas chromatography-mass spectrometry and liquid chromatography tests.
+Your test administrator will determine the drug test for you according to the demands of the employer or organization and the provided medications list.
+Some private employers have a more strict drug testing requirement to enforce a drug-free workplace.

 Best Defense for Positive Drug Test